October 16, 2017 - 4:00 pm EDT

 October 16, 2017 - 5:30 pm EDT

-As a follow-up to her Celtic Myth in Children’s Literature course, Dr. Dimitra Fimi will explore two texts inspired by Irish and Welsh literature respectively:
+As a follow-up to her Celtic Myth in Children’s Fantasy course, Dr. Dimitra Fimi will explore two texts inspired by Irish and Welsh literature respectively:

 - Henry Neff’s The Tapestry series (we will focus on the first two books, The Hound of Rowan and The Second Siege)